 4. Make the most of discount deals & packages

-There are plenty of discounted travel websites offering everything from the likes of cheaper hotel rooms to mini spa packages like Great Little Breaks.
+There are plenty of discounted travel websites offering everything from the likes of cheaper hotel rooms to mini spa packages.
 Most of the best ones ask you to sign up as a member but you can get your hands on some amazing discounts if you keep your eyes out.
 They can also be great websites for finding popular tourist trips and packages at much cheaper prices for people who book in advance.

 5. Know when is the best time to book

 Booking flights is always a bit of a gamble and I don't think anyone can pinpoint the exact right time to book.
 I've read random articles claiming that Tuesday is a good day to look for flights because most airlines release sales and last minute weekend deals from Monday evening.
 Same goes for booking in advance - most people claim booking 7 weeks for short haul and 18 weeks for long haul will bag you the best fare, but it can be luck of the draw.